Phil NelsonPhysics and Astronomy University of Pennsylvania Philadelphia, PA 19104 USA phone: (215) 898-7001 fax: (215) 898-2010

 Here's one published in Biomedical Computation Review.

-An intermediate-level course on physical models of living systems, Talk at Gordon Conference, 6/2014.
+An intermediate-level course on physical models of living systems, talk at American Assn of Physics Teachers, 1/2015.

 Transformation of stimulus correlations by the retina, Talk at American Physical Society, 3/2014.